Breastfeeding on a Plane: 7 Helpful Tips for New Mums

 Pack for the Plane:

 To make nursing comfortable and convenient on the plane, be sure to pack everything you need during breastfeeding.
-Bring along a cover up of your choice to drape over baby, a few decent burp cloths to deal with spit-ups and burps, a lightweight nursing pillow for support and an extra shirt in case of leaks.
+Bring along a cover up of your choice to drape over baby, a few decent burp cloths to deal with spit-ups and burps, a lightweight feeding pillow for support and an extra shirt in case of leaks.
 Also, make sure you have enough diapers, wipes and change of clothes in your carry-on bag.

 Reserve a Window Seat: